-D-Cinema Direct View Displays have now entered the marketplace, representing a new technology that was not available when DCI's Digital Cinema System Specification (DCSS) was initially created.
+D-Cinema Direct View Displays have now entered the marketplace, representing a new technology that was not available when [DCI DCSS] was initially created.
 New requirements are needed to ensure that the security and quality of these devices meet DCI specifications.
-See Section 9.5.2.4 of the DCSS for details on security requirements.
-This specification defines performance requirements for D Cinema Direct View Displays, which are intended to ensure interoperability and consistent image quality on these types of displays.
+See [DCI DCSS], Section 9.5.2.4 for details on security requirements.
+This specification defines performance requirements for D-Cinema Direct View Displays, which are intended to ensure interoperability and consistent image quality on these types of displays.